The Cafe Au Lait Dahlia would have to be one of my favourite Dahlias. They range from a beautiful shade of pink to a soft pale peach colour.

 The Dahlias needed a lot of water throughout the summer season, we had some extremely hot days this year and sometimes I had to water up to two or three times a day, taking care to just water the bottom of the plant in the soil so as not to burn the leaves and flowers.

-The Cafe Au Lait Dahlia also attracts lots of bees in the garden, its important to prune off any Dahlia flowers that have finished so as to encourage and make room for more growth and beautiful flowers.
+The Cafe Au Lait Dahlia also attracts lots of bees in the garden, and it’s important to prune off any Dahlia flowers that have finished so as to encourage and make room for more growth and beautiful flowers.

 My Cafe Au Lait Dahlias were bought from The Diggers Club in Dromana.
-Next season I will be looking for another Dahlia to add to my collection.
+Each season I add another Dahlia to my collection.

 Planting a Dahlia garden is a great way to spend more time outside, pottering around and just enjoying the outdoors.